vpatel85/rnaseq/README.md

 [![Get help on Slack](http://img.shields.io/badge/slack-nf--core%20%23rnaseq-4A154B?labelColor=000000&logo=slack)](https://nfcore.slack.com/channels/rnaseq)[![Follow on Bluesky](https://img.shields.io/badge/bluesky-%40nf__core-1185fe?labelColor=000000&logo=bluesky)](https://bsky.app/profile/nf-co.re)[![Follow on Mastodon](https://img.shields.io/badge/mastodon-nf__core-6364ff?labelColor=FFFFFF&logo=mastodon)](https://mstdn.science/@nf_core)[![Watch on YouTube](http://img.shields.io/badge/youtube-nf--core-FF0000?labelColor=000000&logo=youtube)](https://www.youtube.com/c/nf-core)

+> 🧪 **Test Note**: This is a quick test change made by Seqera AI to demonstrate the GitHub workflow functionality.
+This note can be safely removed.

 ## Introduction

 **nf-core/rnaseq** is a bioinformatics pipeline that can be used to analyse RNA sequencing data obtained from organisms with a reference genome and annotation.
 It takes a samplesheet with FASTQ files or pre-aligned BAM files as input, performs quality control (QC), trimming and (pseudo-)alignment, and produces a gene expression matrix and extensive QC report.